silksong-modding/Silksong.Prepatcher/docs/index.md

   - If you are modifying Player Data, you do not need to depend on the Prepatcher.
 To allow mods that monitor Player Data accesses to see the changes you make, you should use the existing Get/Set variable functions to do so.

+For more information on PlayerData access, see <xref:PlayerDataArticle>.

 ## Usage